|

 Encrypting Outgoing Emails

-Our Smarthost supports (but doesn't require) TLS encryption (Transport Layer Security) when
+Our Smarthost supports (but doesn't require) TLS encryption (Transport Layer

-strongly encrypted as far as our server.
+emails will be strongly encrypted as far as our servers.

-To enable this on your Exchange Server is simply a tick in a box (exactly where to
+To enable this on your Exchange Server is simply a tick in a box (exactly where

-page here).
+here).

-by the other mail-server and the emails pass in plain text.
+mail-server and the emails pass in plain text.

-Outbox to the recipient's Inbox.
+recipient's Inbox.

 Create a Special DNS Record to Help us Send your Emails More Reliably

-If you decide to use our Smarthost servers, you can help by creating a special
+If you decide to use our Smarthost servers, you can help lessen the chances of

-This DNS record is to comply with the Sender Policy
+This DNS record is to comply with the Sender Policy Framework (SPF) anti-spam

-Framework (SPF) anti-spam initiative and it identifies our servers as being
+initiative and it identifies our servers as being approved for sending emails

 here.

-We also attach a DKIM signature and HashCash token to each outgoing
+We also attach a DKIM signature to each outgoing email to comply with another anti-spam initiative.

 |